osahin2/CollectCubesClone/README.md

 about Action Events.
 Tried to understand event driven programming.

 What i learned :

--Mobile Inputs with Pointer Event Data
+- Mobile Inputs with Pointer Event Data
--Learned about Event Driven Programming and Action Events -Work with UI and learned about coin system.
+- Learned about Event Driven Programming and Action Events
+- Work with UI and learned about coin system.
--About polished game .
+- About polished game .

 ![Start](/Images/GamePlayGif.gif)